ephraimduncan/awesome-developer-dictionary/README.md

 - **parameter**: variables that are used in the function declaration to represent those arguments that were sent to the function during the function call.
 - **parse**: The action of transforming data in a more workable way.
 - **performance testing**: Performance testing is the process of determining the speed, responsiveness and stability of a computer, network, software program or device under a workload.
 Performance testing can involve quantitative tests done in a lab, or occur in the production environment in limited scenarios.
+- **PHP**: PHP stands for Hypertext Preprocessor, a server-side scripting language.
+Among other things, PHP can be used to generate dynamic page content, to send and receive cookies, to control user access and to encrypt data. it’s compatible with almost all servers used today, it’s fairly easy to learn, supports a wide range of databases, and it’s free to download.
 - **pipeline**: a set of data processing elements connected in series, where the output of one element is the input of the next one.
 - **plugin**: _see [extension](#e)_
 - **PNG (Portable Network Graphics)**: an image type that's commonly used in web design to provide a transparent background and/or a semi-transparent image.